 This is why you need to measure content quality by its deeper impact on your business and bottom line, not surface-level signals such as clicks and likes.
 Here is a little more about how to measure content quality, from the metrics that can let you know if you’re succeeding in the eyes of audiences to the specifics of good writing.

-Though metrics like open rates, clicks, and likes may not be the best indicators to measure your content quality, there are some metrics that can help you get a general picture of your current content quality.
+So, when it comes to content marketing efforts, how do you identify quality content?
+Though content performance metrics like open rates, clicks, and likes may not be the best indicators to measure your content quality, there are some metrics that can help you get a general picture of your current content quality.
 These are:

 - Time on Page: The average time that visitors are spending on the page lets you know if they are reading and absorbing the content.
 If a page is getting tons of clicks through an ad, but the average time spent on the page is only a few seconds, you know the content isn’t getting seen.
 A page with fewer clicks but a longer time on page might deliver more value and be more likely to convert readers.

 - Scroll Depth: Between Google Tag Manager and Google Analytics, you can also track a metric called scroll depth.
 This monitors different points within the content to let you know how far down a user read before they bounced.
 If you are worried content is too long, or that the whole message isn’t getting across, this insight can be revealing.
 The user’s scrolling speed is also tracked, so you can get a sense for if they are skimming or reading deeply.
 (Both can be effective for the consumer, so don’t assume your content is low-quality just because it is being skimmed.)